afk0901/Blogity/README.md

-This API provides a comprehensive platform for managing user-generated content, tailored specifically for applications that involve creation, update, and deletion of posts and comments initally inteded for a blog site, but after a realization, it's actually multipurpose.
+This API provides a comprehensive platform for managing user-generated content, tailored specifically for applications that involve creation, update, and deletion of posts and comments initially intended for a blog site, but after a realization, it's actually multipurpose.

 This platform is designed to facilitate community interactions without the need for authentication to view content, making it perfect for open forums,